szairi2011/my-admin-portal/README.md

 1. `npm run dev` to start the json-server database, and bootstrap the Angular application in parallel.
 2. `npm run generate` to generate a fake database for a convenient development experience

+## Hints

+### Start by creating modules first
+A better way to create a new module, e.g. customers, orders, or messages, is to start with a module creation with routing enabled: e.g.
+  > ng generate module customers --routing

+Then add components after that: e.g.
+  > ng generate component customers/customer-list

+### Recommended VSC extensions for this course
+1.

+### Installing Material Moment adapter
+Material Moment enables a richer UI experience for Date and Time parsing, validation, and manipulation.
+To install Moment for Angular Material, we can follow below steps:
+  > npm install --save moment

+  to install the last version of Moment js, then:

+  > npm install --save @angular/material-moment-adapter@10.2.7

 ## How to set up NgRx and scaffold the store
 1. Install the npm packages:
   a.